softstat/al-folio/_pages/about.md

 social: true
 ---

-I am a graduate student in the Department of Applied Statistics at [Chung-Ang University](https://www.cau.ac.kr), advised by Prof. Jae-Hwan Jhong.
+I am a graduate student in the Department of Applied Statistics at [Chung-Ang University](https://www.cau.ac.kr), advised by Prof. Jooyoung Lee.
 My research lies at the intersection of **statistics** and **machine learning**, with a focus on solving real-world problems in healthcare and biomedicine.

 My current work spans three main areas: